Fearne Cotton: Other work

 In August 2017, Cotton collaborated with Mini Club, a children's clothing company that sells through Boots stores and their website, to produce her own clothing range.
 She publicised the range across her various social media accounts, posting pictures of herself and her daughter wearing lines from the collection.
 She also has clothing and homeware ranges with online retailer Very.

 In 2018, Cotton began presenting Happy Place, a podcast available to streaming platforms.
-The podcast features Cotton interviewing different celebrities.
+The podcast features Cotton interviewing various celebrities.

 Personal life

-Cotton said on Friday Night with Jonathan Ross that she has eleven tattoos over her body, the most notable of which is a fern leaf, covering her right hip up to her rib cage.
+Cotton said on Friday Night with Jonathan Ross that she has eleven tattoos, the most notable of which is a fern leaf, covering her right hip up to her rib cage.

-Cotton is married to Jesse Wood, the son of Rolling Stones guitarist Ronnie Wood.
-On 8 August 2012, Cotton announced she was pregnant with her first child.
-On 21 February 2013, she announced on Twitter that she had given birth that morning to a son, Rex Rayne Wood.
-Wood and Cotton were married in July 2014.
-On 27 February 2015, Cotton announced that she was expecting her second child as part of her announcement that she was leaving BBC Radio 1, to start a new chapter.
-On 9 September 2015, she announced on Twitter that she had given birth that morning to a daughter, Honey Krissy Wood.
+Cotton lived at Chestnut Cottage, Petersham, Richmond-upon-Thames, from 2004 to 2008.

+Cotton dated Ian Watkins, lead singer and frontman of the rock band Lostprophets, in 2005.

+Cotton was previously married to Jesse Wood, the son of Rolling Stones guitarist Ronnie Wood.
+She has a son and a daughter with Wood, born in 2013 and 2015.
+On 13 December 2024, Cotton announced she and Wood were separating.
+Cotton lives in Richmond, London.

 Cotton is a friend of fellow TV presenter Holly Willoughby, with whom she has co-presented several shows.
 Cotton and Sarah Cawood acted as two of the bridesmaids at Willoughby's wedding to Dan Baldwin on 4 August 2007.

-Cotton is a pescatarian.
-Cotton is not vegan but in 2019 authored a vegan cookbook.
+Cotton became vegetarian as a child.
+In 2019, she authored a vegan cookbook, though she did not follow a strictly vegan diet at the time.
+She has since become vegan.

+In December 2024 she announced that she had undergone surgery to remove two benign jaw tumours.

 Charity

 Cotton supports a number of charities including CoppaFeel!, Post Pals, Macmillan Cancer Support, Children in Need and Red Nose Day.

 In 2009, she climbed Mount Kilimanjaro, alongside Ben Shephard, Gary Barlow, Alesha Dixon, Ronan Keating, Denise Van Outen and Chris Moyles, and Girls Aloud members Cheryl Cole and Kimberley Walsh.
 Cotton and others collapsed from altitude sickness during the five-day climb.
 She was in the first group (with Van Outen, Shephard and Cole) to reach the summit and helped raise £3.3m.
 Cotton filmed a video piece for Comic Relief about malaria.
-She visited a children's hospital in Uganda where she witnessed a young child in pain through malaria.
-Cotton had to walk out of the room and collapsed as she did so but was able to continue shortly after.
-The child died later.
+She visited a children's hospital in Uganda.

 Cotton also recorded her voice for the BT Speaking Clock to raise funds for Comic Relief.